Rank lower bounds on non-local quantum computation: Introduction

-\textbf{Summary of our results:} An $f$-routing task is defined by a choice of Boolean function $f:\{0,1\}^n\times \{0,1\}^n\rightarrow \{0,1\}$.
+An $f$-routing task is defined by a choice of Boolean function $f:\{0,1\}^n\times \{0,1\}^n\rightarrow \{0,1\}$.
 In the task, Alice, on the left, receives a quantum system $Q$ of $O(1)$ size and a classical string $x\in \{0,1\}^n$.
 Bob, on the right, receives $y\in \{0,1\}^n$.
 Their goal is to bring $Q$ to Alice if $f(x,y)=0$, and to Bob if $f(x,y)=1$.
 In the setting of non-local computation, Alice and Bob may only use shared entanglement and a single round of communication to accomplish this.
-The difficulty in accomplishing this task arises since quantum mechanics prevents the system in register~$Q$ from being copied, and hence Alice must decide alone whether to keep or send~$Q$.
+A difficulty in accomplishing this task arises since quantum mechanics prevents the system in register~$Q$ from being copied, and hence apparently Alice is forced to decide alone whether to keep or send~$Q$.
 Furthermore, she doesn't know where~$Q$ is needed until learning $y$, at which point the single round of communication has already passed.